 - Divide the dough into 8 equal pieces, and tuck in the edges of each piece to form a ball.

 - Cover the balls of dough with a damp towel.
 Remove one dough ball at a time, and roll in into an 8-inch diameter, ¼-inch thick disk (or if you have a tortilla press, you can press them into shape).
+If you are stacking the raw tortillas, make sure to place a square of parchment paper or wax paper between them to prevent sticking.

 - Heat a comal, or a large skillet, over medium heat.
 Carefully add one tortilla at a time, and cook just until you start to see bubbles form.